Anterior Cruciate Ligament (ACL) injuries and footballers, the facts.

 Nonetheless, there have been cases when an extreme force (a tackle high up) from the side to the knee has caused injuries to professional football players.
 This was the case when Virgil van Dijk suffered his knee ligament injury against Everton.

 Statistics reveal anterior cruciate ligament injury risk is higher with female athletes.
 Injury rates show they are 2 to 7 times more likely to injure than male players.
-Experts & injury studies give different reasons why; some say it is because women have shorter ACL's, others say it could be down to how they land after jumping.
-There are now injury prevention programs put in place to combat this.
+Experts & injury studies give different reasons why; some say it is because women have thinner ACL's, others say it could be down to how they land after jumping.
+There are now injury prevention programs put in place to combat the risk of anterior cruciate ligament injuries in women footballers.

 After a couple of hours, the knee joint will become painfully swollen due to what is called a haemarthrosis (bleeding within the joint).
-This swelling provides a protective function by not allowing the person to use their knee; if it persists though, it can cause complications during the rehab.
+This swelling provides protection by not allowing the person to use their knee; if it persists though, it can cause complications during the rehab.

 The cruciate can rupture when the ligament has only partly been damaged.
 A complete tear, on the other hand, will see it snapped in two.
 Most of the swelling goes, and a player with an injured ACL can usually walk.
-The knee is unsteady though and can give way.
+The knee can give way.

 Immediately after the injury occurs and throughout the first 48-72 hours, an exact diagnosis is very difficult due to the swelling around the joint.
 The goals of acute physiotherapy treatment are to reduce knee pain and knee swelling.